 If you receive this, you may even be offered a room to stay in of the dormitories at a highly subsidized price.
 Alternatively, Bocconi offers subsidized meals etc in the wonderful canteens within the campus.

 As a Business University, the university campus is just a few buildings within the city.
 The dormitories are also located nearby.
 Even the Duomo is just 15 minutes away by walk.

 Living in Italy: Cost of living in Milan

 - Housing: 300-400 € for a shared room, 400-500+ for a single room.
 You may find better deals.
 Even the student dorm room could be available in the 300 € range.
 Which makes it a really great deal to choose the dorms if you qualify for subsidized rates.

 - Groceries: 200 € a month should cover basic supermarket expenses.

 Hence, monthly expenses are in the range of 700-900 € for most Indian students.

 What are the average requirements to get admitted in the program?

-To get admitted in Bocconi Msc Finance, you would need a GMAT of around 700.
-Moreover a very strong application with a cover letter, CV, certificates etc is very important.
+To get admitted to Bocconi Msc Finance, you would need a GMAT of around 700.
+Moreover, a very strong application with a cover letter, CV, certificates, etc is very important.
 I know people admitted even with lesser GMAT, but the guys with the Merit Scholarships had high GMAT scores.

 It is very important to make some solid planning so that you make the best of your studies here.
 A friend of mine who arrived with me had his eyes set on Germany very early.
 He has been working there for several years now with big corporates.